Supplier Security Explained: Security Best Practices for Outsourced Development

 Start with a SAMM Assessment of your outsourced development team

-“If you can’t measure it, you can’t improve it.”!
+“If you can’t measure, you can’t improve.”!
 Your first job is to figure out what is the security maturity of your supplier.
 I am not aware of anything better than running an OWASP SAMM assessment to do that.
 I would recommend starting with a self-evaluation to be honest.
 Just provide your external team access to the SAMMY tool and ask them to fill out an evaluation.
+Self assessments are known to carry some subjectivity, but based on my experience so far I would say that the results are likely to be in the same ballpark.

 Key SAMM practices your outsourced development team should ace